-- Food scraps and yard trimming collected from curbside bins are sent to a composting facility where they are turned into compost.
+- Food scraps and yard trimmings collected from curbside bins are sent to a composting facility where they are turned into compost.

-- Compost is a valuable resource used by landscapers, farmers, and gardeners.
-Compost improves soil quality, water retention, increases crop yield, and reduces the need for fertilizers and pesticides.
+- Compost is a valuable resource used by landscapers, farmers, and gardeners to grow food in California.
+Quality compost is vital to a healthy food supply, and improves soil quality, water retention, increases crop yield, and reduces the need for fertilizers and pesticides.

 - Food scrap composting reduces green house gases.
 Food scraps emit more methane than any other material in the landfill, and methane is 23 times more potent a GHG than carbon dioxide (CO2).

 What items can be composted in the green bin?